 An appeal by the accuser may only be allowed when it is alleged that the accuser was the subject of a Title IX violation, including sexual assaults, as defined in this code.
 In some cases, an accuser’s appeal could result in a different decision and/ or stronger sanctions than originally imposed.

-8.8 Rehearings

-Rehearings will only be granted if there is substantial:

-a) Evidence to determine that the student was not afforded appropriate due process or

-b) New evidence that has been discovered about the alleged violation that was not available at the time of the earlier hearing.
+8.8 Appeals for Cases Resulting in Suspension or Expulsion

+Any student who is suspended or expelled has the right to request a reconsideration of the case based on new or contradictory evidence that was not available at the time of the original decision, and/or evidence that the student was not afforded due process as outlined in this Code.
+A request for reconsideration of the case should be submitted to the original appeal officer identified in the notice of findings letter.
+Information that may be considered may include police reports, transcripts of legal proceedings and the outcome of any civil or criminal proceeding directly related to the appeal.

 IX.
 Special Circumstances and Conditions